gavingqf/gserver/README.md

 # === gserver introduce ===
-A server framework with lua logic
+A server framework with lua logic, which is platform independent.

 This is a server framework, especially for game server, with lua language.
 All lua libraries are included in common fold.